-In both cases the interactive terms are significant, suggesting that the effects are larger for poor countries and countries where financial markets are less developed.
+In both cases the interaction terms are significant, suggesting that the effects are larger for poor countries and countries where financial markets are less developed.
 This is true whether or not we condition for initial GDP per capita.
 Moreover, there is a large improvement in the fit of the regression as well as in the significance of the coefficient on volatility.
 Out of the two interaction terms we introduce, the one with GDP per capita comes with a higher significance when both variables are introduced in the regression, in Columns (3) and (6).
 From an economic point of view, both interaction variables are large in size.
-For example, if we look at each of the individual regressions (e.g. Column (1) and (2)) and we measure the effect of volatility on output for the country with the highest level of development or the highest level of financial deepening, in both cases the answer is similar.
-The (net) coefficient on volatility for the country with the highest GDP per capita is as high as 0.3, while for the country with the highest level of financial development is about 0.1.
-In other words, the coefficient turns positive with high levels of development (measured by GDP per capita or financial deepening).
+For example, if we look at each of the individual regressions (e.g Column (1) and (2)) and we measure the effect of volatility on output for the countries with the highest and lowest level of development or financial deepening, we get large differences.
+For example, using the estimates of Column (5), the (net) coefficient on volatility for the country with the average level of financial development is about -0.25, which is practically identical to the coefficient estimated in Table 2 (with no interaction terms).
+The same calculation for the country with the lowest level of financial development produces a larger (in absolute value) coefficient of about -0.361.
+Interestingly, in the case of the country with the highest level of development, the coefficient turns positive, about 0.1.
+In other words, for high levels of development (measured by GDP per capita or financial deepening) the relationship between growth and business cycles turns positive instead of negative.